smu160/smu160.github.io/content/posts/fft_and_quantum.md

 +++
-title = "From FFTs to Quantum Simulations: The Butterfly Connection" date = 2024-07-24T20:02:58-04:00 draft = false math = "katex" disableShare = false
+title = "From FFTs to Quantum Simulations: The Butterfly Connection" date = 2024-07-24T20:02:58-04:00 draft = false math = "katex" disableShare = false summary = "Exploring the connection between the FFT butterfly diagram and quantum state simulation, with Rust implementations for both."
 +++

 ### Introduction